ferminb10/PyBer_Analysis/README.md

 ## Summary

+Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
+(4 pt)
 Based on the functionality of this script, it's propose can be used for other elections big or small.
 It would be an interesting parameter to see the geographical location of each person who voted and create a heat map.
 This will give valuable information of where to do more outreaching to get a more wholistic representation of the local population.
 The limitations of this dataset are that they only limit a few parameters.
 It would also be interesting to see the age groups and genders that participated in the election so that the parties can go about better strategizing for target audiences they struggled.